 Recommendation ITU-R M.1461 – Procedures for determining the potential for interference between radars operating in the radiodetermination service and systems in other services, contains information on the interference threshold power level to be used in calculations of the potential for interference into radars.

-Interfering signals of the noise-like continuous-carrier type that is characteristic of all conventional communications services exert a virtually unalterable desensitizing effect on radiolocation radars, regardless of the radars’ waveform and signal processing.
-Consequently, the desensitization is predictably related to the intensity of the interference.
-In any azimuth sector in which such interference arrives, its power-spectral density simply adds to the power spectral density of the radar receiving system thermal noise, to within a reasonable approximation.
-If power spectral density of radar-receiver noise in the absence of interference is denoted by N0 and that of noise-like interference by I0, the resultant effective noise power spectral density becomes simply I0  N0.

 An increase of I0  N0, relative to N0, of about 1 dB would constitute significant degradation for the radiolocation service, even if it occurs only when the interference couples via the radar main beam.
 Such an increase corresponds to an (I  N )/N ratio of 1.26, or an I/N ratio of about –6 dB.

 This applies to the aggregate effect of multiple interferers, when present; the tolerable I/N ratio for an individual interferer depends on the number of simultaneous interferers and their geometry, and needs to be assessed in the context of a given scenario.

-Because the –6 dB I/N ratio desensitization threshold applies when the strongest coupling condition occurs, including coupling via the radar’s main beam, as well as when coupling is weaker (as via radar-antenna side-lobes) it can be expressed for any particular radar as a pfd limit.
-If the antenna main beam capture area is 0.5 m2, the desensitization threshold for interference from communications transmitters will then be –164 dB(W/(m2  4 kHz)) for coupling via the main beam.
+Because the –6 dB I/N ratio desensitization threshold applies when the strongest coupling condition occurs, including coupling via the radar’s main beam, as well as when coupling is weaker (as via radar-antenna side-lobes) it can be expressed for any particular radar as a pfd limit. if the antenna main beam capture area is 0.5 m2, the desensitization threshold for interference from communications transmitters will then be –164 dB(W/(m2  4 kHz)) for coupling via the main beam.

 For coupling via side-lobes or a combination of main beam and side-lobes from multiple sources, the impinged pfd’s must be weighted according to the pertinent side-lobe suppression factors and aggregated before comparing them with this pfd limit.
 If that limit is exceeded for any radar beam-pointing direction, it will unacceptably degrade radar coverage.